seemrcola/bot-server/docs/flow.md

-  participant Express as "Express App" participant Router as "mainRouter/chatRouter" participant Controller as "streamChatHandler" participant Service as "ChatService" participant Agent as "Agent" participant LLM as "LLM (ChatOpenAI)" participant CM as "ClientManager" participant MCP as "MCPHttpClient"
+  participant Express as "Express App" participant Router as "mainRouter/chatRouter" participant Controller as "streamChatHandler" participant Agent as "Agent (deps provider)" participant ReAct as "ReActExecutor" participant LLM as "LLM (ChatOpenAI)" participant CM as "ClientManager" participant MCP as "MCPHttpClient"